EdwinWalela/Recursive-test/README.md

 ## Performance test using Fibonacci (Recursively)

-A terminal application written in C++ which calculates fibonnacci of any integer
+A terminal application written in C++ which calculates the (nth) fibonnacci of any integer

 run `app.exe` on  your terminal